zzkkcc/ns3-wireless-DCF-saturationThroughput/README.md

 # Saturation-Throughput
-Model using ns-3 simulator on Linux to simulate IEEE 802.11 CSMA/CA technic.
+Model using ns-3 simulator on Ubuntu to simulate IEEE 802.11 CSMA/CA technic.
 It uses a mechanism called DCF (distributed coordinated function) which applies a binary exponential backoff to avoid collisions.

 This model simulate from physical layer, through mac layer to application layer to simulate the work from Bianchi in 1998.
 The Bianchi's model can be viewed as followed:

 https://pdfs.semanticscholar.org/4a5c/f874e9469815113c7ea93ff97317bdb52a90.pdf

-Authors: Jiayi Zhang, Qi Lyu
+Authors: Kaichen Zhang, Xiaoyu Gao

-1. MATLAB Simulation Codes: project_simulation.m
+1. MATLAB Simulation Codes: simulation.m

-	The Simulation codes to simulate Bianchi’s model.
+	This file is used to simulate Bianchi’s model.

 	Operating System: tested on Mac.
 Should be able to run on Windows Required Software: Matlab